Hygieia: Worship

 Hygieia was modified by the Romans into the goddess Valetudo, the goddess of personal health.
 There exists some debate about whether Hygieia can also be identified with the Roman goddess of social welfare, Salus; however, this has yet to be fully substantiated.

 Recent discoveries

-In August 2021, archaeologists from Dumlupınar University announced the discovery of statue of Hygieia in the Ancient Greek city Aizanoi.
+In August 2021, archaeologists from Dumlupınar University announced the discovery of a statue of Hygieia in the Ancient Greek city Aizanoi.
 The human sized statue was portrayed with a snake in its arms.
 The statue was revealed inside the columned gallery throughout the south wing of the agora.